tweksteen/burst/doc/http.rst

     editor terminates, the last valid request made is returned.
     By default, `options` is set to configure ``vim``.

-    Please read the above note about Content-Length.
+    Please read the above note about `Content-Length`.

   .. method:: extract(field)